eribre/Installing-Docker-Kali-and-Metasploit/Docker.md

 apt install <toolname>
 ```

+Press "y" then enter or just enter when asked if you want to install the tool.

 You can also chain multiple tool names together (seperated by a space) to install them all at once.

 ```bash